That-Dev-Girl-Sites/jhalabi.com/_posts/2023-04-14-git-reversions-by-tag.md

 redirect_from: "/blog/git-reversions-by-tag"
 categories:
   - development
+excerpt: I have been using git for over a decade and reverting commits still trips me up.
 ---

 I have been using git for _(checks watch)_ over a decade and reverting commits _still_ trips me up.